Lori Vallow, Idaho mother charged with killing her children, pleads not guilty

 Multiple people close to Vallow have raised red flags about her mental state and bizarre doomsday beliefs.

-Indictments said the couple “did endorse and espouse religious beliefs for the purpose of encouraging and/or justifying the homicides” of Tylee, Joshua and Daybell’s wife, Tammy Daybell, whom he is accused of murdering.
+Indictments said the couple “did endorse and espouse religious beliefs for the purpose of encouraging and/or justifying the homicides” of Tylee, Joshua and Tammy Daybell.

 Tylee was last seen on Sept.
 8, 2019.
 Police were able to find a photo from that day of Tylee on a trip with Vallow, Vallow’s brother, Alex Cox, and Joshua to Yellowstone National Park, according to authorities.